Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Take your time driving the Grand Loop Road through the valley.
 Even if you don’t see any wildlife, this is still a beautiful drive.
 The natural beauty all around in the park, you can’t help but be inspired.

-Stopping at a small turnout, we walked along the river, seeing a few large cutthroat trout in the clear waters of the Yellowstone River.
-Currently, fishing regulations say this area of the river here is permanently closed for fishing.
-They protect the cutthroat trout in these waters.
-The rule states the Yellowstone River and its tributaries in Hayden Valley from the confluence of Alum Creek upstream to Sulphur Cauldron.
+We stopped at a small turnout and walked along the Yellowstone River, spotting several large cutthroat trout swimming in the clear water.
+This section of the river is permanently closed to fishing to protect these native fish.
+The closure applies to the Yellowstone River and its tributaries in Hayden Valley, from the confluence of Alum Creek upstream to Sulphur Cauldron.

 LeHardy Rapids-Yellowstone River